Our Vision and Values+

 Recommendation: Target to be modified

-Objective 1: Utilise the knowledge and skills of local and regional partners to improve staff knowledge around community diversity tensions, enabling them to fully support pupils’ understanding of and interactions with other communities and cultures.
+Utilise the knowledge and skills of local and regional partners to improve staff knowledge around community diversity tensions and their ability to plan and deliver an appropriate curriculum, enabling them to fully support pupils’ understanding of and interactions with other communities and cultures.

 Develop and embed appropriate assessment tools and systems to ensure the needs of all pupils are fully identified and supported whilst at Reach Academy, enabling pupils to transition to their next educational setting, equipped to become responsible citizens within society.